 3.2.
-“Contracts of Employment and Employee Handbook” is a service which offers the review of, amendments to, or the complete drafting of bespoke contracts of employment.
+“Contracts of Employment and Employee Handbook” is a service which offers the review of, amendments to, or the complete drafting of bespoke contracts of employment and employee handbook.
 This documentation includes a Principal Statement of Terms and Conditions of Employment, specific to each employee, an employee handbook, fixed term or temporary contracts, casual worker agreements as well as apprenticeship contracts as required.
 This work does not include self-employed agreements, commercial contracts, Director’s service agreements, property clauses or shareholder agreements.
+Should we assist in the drafting of these excluded documents we do so without liability and would always recommend that any drafts are approve by your own commercial legal advisors.
 Unless specified otherwise on your service agreement, this will be completed without a visit.
 Once this documentation has been implemented, it will be reviewed on an annual basis.

 3.7.
 “Health and Safety Advice Line” is a service that is provided 24/7 across 365 days of the year.
 Users of this service will be provided with access to advice from one of our team of qualified advisers.
 Advisers will typically be qualified to NEBOSH level or equivalent.
 They will provide the Client with advice on any aspects of Health and Safety.
 Core office hours exist between 9am and 5pm Monday to Friday, followed by an out of hours service outside of core office hours for urgent enquiries.
 Calls to the Advice Line may be recorded for quality and training purposes.
 Advice given is available by telephone or email, any onsite advice or work is chargeable unless otherwise agreed in writing.
 Advice on any aspect of health and safety prosecution is specifically excluded from the H&S Advice Line service.